golioth/docs/scripts/redirect_test/README.md

 * Slash wildcard: `{,/**}`
     * Firebase will match with or without a closing slash **and everything in the path afterwards**
-    * **This script does not copy the full path.** It behaves differently because we generally don't want to redirect all pages in all subdirectories to a single destination.
-Instead, the script will match with or without a trailing slash, leaving the subpages as unmatched so we realize we need more redirects to catch those page moves.

 ## Usage